 Hovhannisyan is an Armenian last name, meaning “son of Hovhannes”.

-Hovhannes in Armenian is equivalent of John, and so its surname should be equivalent to Johnson.
-It is one of the most common surnames in Armenia too.
+Hovhannes in Armenian is equivalent to John, therefore Hovhanissyan is Johnson.
+It is one of the most common surnames in Armenia.

 A famous Armenian composer, Edgar Hovhannisyan, who experimented with various musical styles, including neo-classical, folk-based styles, and even jazz, had this family name.

 This surname is also spelt as Sarkisyan, ‘son of Sarkis’.
 The president of the Republic of Armenia, Serzh Sargsyan, has this surname too.
 This family name is also a very beloved one as prominent Armenian actor, director and writer, Sos Sargsyan, also had it.

 This is the Armenian equivalent of Jacob.
 Hakobyan means ‘son of Hakob’.

 This name can be written in different ways, eg. Acopyan, Agopyan, Akopyan, Hagopian and Hakobian, which can sometimes confuse people.